-Once the deaccessioning of an artwork has been approved by the Manager, Community Services and Director Community and formally ratified by Council, it will be disposed of by one of the following processes:
+Once the deaccessioning of an artwork has been approved by the Manager, Community Services and Director Community, it will be disposed of by one of the following processes:

-- offered to the artist, or family representative if deceased - sale through a reputable established dealer - sale by public auction - sale or exchange to another public gallery, museum or collection - upgraded by exchange for a comparable artwork by the artist - returned to the donor - donation to another institution - destruction
+- offered to the artist, or family representative if deceased - sale through a reputable established dealer - sale by public auction - sale or exchange to another public gallery, museum or collection - upgraded by exchange for a comparable artwork by the artist - returned to the donor (note: not possible if donor received tax advantage ie through Cultural Gifts donation) - donation to another institution - destruction

-Destruction of an artwork of art will be considered only if the artwork is damaged, inherently unstable, has deteriorated beyond repair.
+Destruction of an artwork will be considered only if the artwork is damaged, inherently unstable, has deteriorated beyond repair.
 Wherever possible the artist will be informed beforehand of the Gallery's intention to destroy the artwork.